Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 But Kolding seemed to change the story he gave to investigators in a written statement he later sent to Best.

-After thinking about his OPA interview, Kolding wrote: “I recovered a vague memory of sending the envelope to the complainant.
+After thinking over his interview with the Office of Police Accountability (OPA), Kolding wrote: “I recovered a vague memory of sending the envelope to the complainant.
 In sum, within approximately 12 hours of my interview, I recalled taking the actions that I had been accused of taking but had originally denied.
 I was unable to sleep for the rest of the night.”

 Kolding has requested a hearing with Best on July 25 to try to clear his name.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.